Uganda calls for Congo ceasefire as peace talks progress

 “They are looting, breaking down doors and stealing from homes.
 We are still in a situation of insecurity,” said the resident, who asked not to be identified.

-Additional reporting by Pete Jones in Kinshasa and Bate Felix in Dakar; Writing by Emma Farge; Editing by Daniel Flynn and Andrew Heavens
+Additional reporting by Pete Jones in Kinshasa and Bate Felix in Dakar; Writing by Emma Farge; Editing by Daniel Flynn and Robin Pomeroy